NaluKit/nalu/README.md

 Just run **mvn clean install** and **mvn gwt:devmode** to start the project.

-More informations about the generator and the source code can be found here: [Nalu Project Generator](https://github.com/nalukit/gwt-boot-starter-nalu).
+More information about the generator and the source code can be found here: [Nalu Project Generator](https://github.com/nalukit/gwt-boot-starter-nalu).

 ## Notes
 In case you find a bug, please open an issue or post it inside the [Nalu Gitter room](https://gitter.im/Nalukit42/Lobby).